freepowder/freepowder/edit-me/content/professionalExperiences/00-gpn.md

 Build the flagship product for the company with React and NextJs. www.horseplay.com

-Build a web components library to be used by iOS applications.
+Build a web components library to be used by iOS application, and iOS sdk.

-Build a REST API with NodeJS.
+Build a REST API with NodeJS to be consumed by the web application, web components and iOS.

+Integration of 3rd party providers like Salesforce, Competition Labs, GA, GTM, Appsflyer.

 Agile Kanban methodology , week based delivery to prod, causing a +500% grow in profit from January 2024 to June 2024.

 Leading a team of 3-4 developers.

-- (Feb'23), the company was making $45K in a day
-- (Sept'24) the company is making more than $500K in a day.

-Typescript, React, Next.js, RSC, SSR, react-query, Svelte, NodeJs, Vercel, AWS, Docker, Competition Labs, Contentful, Bitbucket, Express, Jest,
+Typescript, React, Next.js, RSC, SSR, react-query, Svelte, NodeJs, Vercel, Storybook, Tailwind, AWS, Docker, Competition Labs, Contentful, Bitbucket, Express, Jest, React Testing Library